frozentoad9/CMST/README.md

 ## File organization
 * Preprocessing  : contains all files used to preprocess the data (Python 3.6)
-* data  : contains data required to run this code
+* Data  : contains data required to run this code
 * Statistics  : contains all files that contains statistics of the dataset

 ## To run the code: